paoloboni/binance-scala-client/README.md

 ---
 **NOTE**

-cats-effect 2.x is supported in v0.0.8 or earlier.
+cats-effect 2.x is supported in v0.0.8 or older.
 Starting from v1.0.0 this project is using version 3.x of cats-effect.

 ---